DPIRD-DMA/WheatbeltGroundCover/README.md

 Script 2) Extract the Fractional groundcover data for the field site

 ### Wheatbelt Groundcover
-Script 3) preprocessing of multiband fractional groundcover imagery
+Script 3) Preprocessing of multiband fractional groundcover imagery
 Script 4) Temporal summary of groundcover
 Script 5) Percent of landscape that is below/between/above a threshold

+### Secondary Statisic calculation
+Script 6) Calculate values for a Box and Whisker plot

 #### Other information
 Thankyou to Nick Middleton for developing the scripts and providing us with guidance and support: